-Separate blasts at the Chilean and Swiss embassies in Rome, the Italian capital, have wounded two people were allegedly caused by an Italian anarchist group, according to reports.
+Separate blasts at the Chilean and Swiss embassies in the Italian capital, Rome, that wounded two people were allegedly caused by an Italian anarchist group, according to reports.

 A third suspect package was found at the Ukrainian embassy, but was did not appear to contain explosive materials, Yevhen Mitskevich, an embassy spokesman, said.